ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Animals

-Gaia has the usual wild animal species, but also has a number of animals that don't exist in our world, including the otak (from Earthsea) and the torro (a small, intelligent monkey).
-Both of these species are not dangerous to gaians, and will mainly appear in the action as familiars or because the players have martial arts experience.
+The Zephyrlands have the usual wild animal species, but also has a number of animals that don't exist in our world, including the otak (from Earthsea) and the torro (a small, intelligent monkey).
+Both of these species are not particularly dangerous, and will mainly appear in the action as familiars or because the players have martial arts experience.

 ## Magic

 The land, and nature, is imbued with a subtle magic.
-Low-level magic is relatively common, but extravagant magic is almost unheard of.
+Low-level magic is common, but extravagant magic is almost unheard of.
 Some people develop and affinity for nature, and learn some simple nature magics; a few of these people become druids.
 Much less common are mages, who learn to manipulate the arcane forces of the universe into the effects they desire, using the force of their will alone.
 Where druids work in harmony with nature, mages are often contrary to nature; for this reason, druids are often suspicious toward, or occasionally downright hostile to, mages.

 Low-powered magic items are common, especially those that can be produced by druids, like potions and salves.
 For example, it's possible to buy potions of healing from an artificer or merchant for as low as 10 gilders, and druids learn to brew potions early in their career.

 ## Magic System

-Magic in gaia is based on a points system, as outlined in chapter 9 of the DMG.
+Magic in Gaia is based on a points system, as outlined in chapter 9 of the DMG.
 All of a character's spent spell points are recovered after a long rest, and half of their expended points are recovered after a short rest.
 It is rumored that there are some potions that can increase a caster's spell points beyond their normal max, but, in general, this total cannot be increased except through experience.
 If a character is reduced to 0 spell points, they are mentally fatigued, and need to rest; until they do, all ability checks involving their spell casting attribute are made at a disadvantage.

 In addition to the spell points outlined in the table in the class section, a character gains additional spell points at each level based on the bonus for their primary attribute (Intelligence for mages, Wisdom for druids).
 If a character's primary attribute changes, they gain or lose spell points retroactively, similar to hit points.